 - Timings – 5:00am to 12:00 noon and 3:00 PM-9:00 PM.

 - The Nearest Metro Station is Pragati Maidan.

 - Location – Outside Purana Qila (Old Fort) opposite Pragati Maidan Gate No-1, New Delhi-110001

-- Entry Fee – No Entry Charges
+- Entry Fee – No Entry Charges.

 - Photography is strictly prohibited in this temple.

 Chhattarpur temple is India’s second largest temple after Akshardham.
 Officially known as Shri Aadya Katyayani Shakti Peetham.
 It’s a beautiful Monument, which is built in both South Indian as well as North Indian style of architecture.
 It is located on Gurgaon-Mehrauli Road, in South Delhi.
 This temple had been build by Swami Nagpal Maharaj, who was a great devotee of Goddess Durga.
 Chattarpur Temple attracts a large number of devotees, especially at the time of Navratras and Durga Puja.
-The construction of this temple had been accomplished in 1970’s.
+The construction of this temple had been accomplished in the 1970s.
 The Mandir spread over an area of 70 acres and has a number of structures.
 This temple is also the Famous Temples in Delhi.
-There are different holy places in the temple, dedicated to Lord Shiva, Lord Vishnu, Lord Ganesha and Goddess Lakshmi.
+There are different holy places in the temple, dedicated to Lord Shiva, Lord Vishnu, Lord Ganesha, and Goddess Lakshmi.